kpalang/mirth-plugin-guide/Readme.md

     ...
 </dependencies>
 ```
-The first dependency, `mirth-client`, contains all the stuff that Mirth has for it's UI creation.
+The first dependency, `mirth-client`, contains all the stuff that Mirth has for its UI creation.
 Custom Swing elements, the client-side plugin points, etc.

 And MigLayout is a layout manager for Swing and SWT. _MiG Layout makes complex layouts easy and normal layouts zero-liners._ as they say themselves.
 I can't say much else about it...</br>